A Tradition of Excellence

 First 30 Years: 1927 - 1957

-- In 1945 Dr. Henderson S. Fox was called to serve as the school’s President.
+In 1945 Dr. Henderson S. Fox was called to serve as the school’s President.
 In the summer of 1948 under the leadership of Dr. Fox land was purchased and a building was erected at 1415 Fleetwood Street.
 As the school grew, two additional lots were purchased.
 Classes met there three times a week, but only at night since most of the ministers worked a full- time job and as a pastor.

 Second 30 Years: 1958 - 1987

-- In May of 1976 Southern Bible moved to a plot of land which tripled in size and building space at 830 South Buckner.
-It was there that the school begin both day and evening classes and grew.
+In May of 1976 Southern Bible moved to a plot of land which tripled in size and building space at 830 South Buckner.
+It was there that the school began both day and evening classes and grew.
 This location served us well until such time that it precipitated a need to relocate.
 A number of Dallas Theological Seminary upper classmen and professors taught here.
 One person in particular was Dr. Anthony (Tony) Evans, who was a student at DTS.

 Third 30 Years: 1988 – 2017

 In August of 1993, Southern Bible moved to their current location which consist of 12 acres of land and a building consisting of 27,000 square feet.

 A major highlight of this period is the hiring of the College’s first African American president, Dr. Martin E. Hawkins in September of 2005.
 Early in his presidency, Dr. Hawkins began making defining statements of leadership.
 Among them was affirming Southern Bible’s commitment to the authority of God and His Word as the central focus of its educational philosophy and strategic initiatives.
 Some other major accomplishments during Dr. Hawkins’ early tenure included: